sssoz/pkp-annual-report/_sections/03-development.md

 ---
 heading: Development
 subheading: We develop open<span class="text-red text-red--large">.</span>
 intro: "For more than twenty years, PKP has been developing open infrastructure that improves and adapts with the changing scholarly publishing ecosystem.
-We believe that scholarship is best when it is diverse and global and develop our software to support such."
+We believe that scholarship is best when it is diverse and global, and we build software to support those aims."
 patterned: true
 ---